laughedelic/outbreak/README.md

 ## Purpose

 This project provides tools to convert Markdown documents from Obsidian-flavored Markdown to Logseq's org-mode inspired Markdown.
-It includes two main scripts: `converter.ts` and `outliner.ts`, along with their respective test files.
+It includes two main scripts: `translate.ts` and `outliner.ts`, along with their respective test files.
 The project also includes documentation on the structural and syntactical differences between Obsidian and Logseq.

 ## Design

 ### Scripts

-1. **[converter.ts](converter.ts)**: This script handles the conversion of various Markdown elements such as tasks, highlights, wiki-links, embeds, block quotes, callouts, and frontmatter from Obsidian to Logseq format.
+1. **[translate.ts](translate.ts)**: This script handles the conversion of various Markdown elements such as tasks, highlights, wiki-links, embeds, block quotes, callouts, and frontmatter from Obsidian to Logseq format.
 2. **[outliner.ts](outliner.ts)**: This script converts the flat structure of Markdown documents into a nested list structure suitable for Logseq.

 ### Documentation